jrs0/hbr_uhbw/pyhbr/docs/modelling.md

 No PPV is available for this code group.
 A basic chart review should be performed on the patients identified by this bleeding group to increase confidence that they match relevant bleeding events.

+Fatal bleeding (BARC 5) is included in the bleeding outcome.
+Mortality information is available from the Civil Registration of Deaths, which includes a primary cause of death and multiple secondary causes of death.
+A death is included in the bleeding outcome when the primary cause of death (an ICD-10 code) is an ADAPTT bleeding code as described above.

+### Ischaemia Outcome

 ## Predictors

 Predictors are defined based on data that is available in the index presentation, if that data would be available to the clinician.